 Board games and card games are great to have around in case of a rainy day.
 While having to stay inside may not sound too terrible (especially if you’ve set up your glamping tent with a bed and other furniture), the littles ones may still be itching to get outside and play.

-Many glamping resorts may have board games on-site, but if not, it’s easy enough to bring your the ones you love playing at home.
+Many glamping resorts may have board games on-site, but if not, it’s easy enough to bring the ones you love playing at home.
 You can bring games like Candyland for just the kids or Monopoly for the whole family to enjoy.

 The same goes for cards; there are so many different games to be played with a deck of cards, you can get just the kids to play or play a game for the whole family.
 Card games aren’t just limited to a regular set of cards either, you can always bring a game of Uno or Skip-Bo along.